Gluecksritter/hello_world/README.md

       wanted to drive at 0800 in #3, 0815 in #6, 0830 in #8; if it gets delayed at 0815, it�s
       new schedule is 0800 in #3, 0815 in #6, 0830 in #6, 0845 in #8)
     * extend result tracking by making sure that each train knows for every step in which segment it was
-    * update the scenario function to the simulation�s new requirements
+    * update the scenario function to the simulation`s new requirements
 * extend CSV input/output and external to match the new requirements and results:
     * extend input to include for each step in which segment a train wants to drive
     * extend output to include for each step in which segment the train was
 * extend the README by writing a user documentation, explaining users how to use the program

-When all that�s done:
+When all that`s done:

 * release version 4.0